Department of English

 Julie Brooks Barbour teaches creative writing and poetry and edits Border Crossing, the program’s journal of art and literature, with Mary McMyne and Jillena Rose.
 She earned her MFA in poetry from the University of North Carolina at Greensboro.
-Her chapbook, Come To Me and Drink, is forthcoming from Finishing Line Press.
+She is the author of Small Chimes (forthcoming from Aldrich Press in 2014) and a chapbook, Come To Me and Drink (Finishing Line Press, 2012).
 Other honors include being endowed with an artist enrichment grant from the Kentucky Foundation for Women.
-Her poems have appeared or are forthcoming in New Zoo Poetry Review, roger, PigeonBike, UCity Review, Waccamaw, and Kestrel, and have been anthologized in Migrations: Poetry and Prose for Life's Transitions and Bigger Than They Appear: Anthology of Very Short Poems.
-Her book reviews have appeared in The Rumpus and Barn Owl Review.
+Her poems have appeared in The Greensboro Review, The Louisville Review, Waccamaw, Kestrel, diode, Prime Number Magazine, Connotation Press: An Online Artifact, The Rumpus, storySouth, and on Verse Daily, and anthologized in Bigger Than They Appear: Anthology of Very Short Poems and The Way North: Collected Upper Peninsula New Works.
+Her book reviews have appeared in The Rumpus, Barn Owl Review, and storySouth.
 Before joining the LSSU faculty, she taught writing at the University of Kentucky and creative writing at the Carnegie Center for Literacy and Learning.
-She was one of the founders of LSSU’s creative writing program, and a founding editor of Border Crossing .
-12/11
+She was one of the founders of LSSU’s creative writing program, and a founding editor of Border Crossing.
+10/13

 Eric Gadzinski has taught English at LSSU since 1995.
 One of the founders of LSSU’s creative writing program and of the literary journal now called Border Crossing, he teaches creative writing, literature, and composition.
 He holds a PhD in English from Temple University, where he wrote his dissertation on American soldier poetry of the Vietnam War.
 His own poetry has been published widely in a variety of online and print journals, and one of his poems was nominated for a Pushcart Prize in 2006.
 He has been invited to give public readings locally, in public schools and at several universities, and has been a regular workshop leader at the annual Creative Writing Festival held at the University of Wisconsin, Whitewater.
 1/13